LLNL/Aluminum/README.md

 ![Al](al.svg) Aluminum
 ======================

-**Aluminum** provides a generic interface to high-performance communication libraries for both CPU and GPU platforms and GPU-friendly semantics.
+**Aluminum** is a high-performance communication library for CPUs, GPUs, and other accelerator platforms.
+It leverages existing libraries, such as MPI, NCCL, and RCCL, plus its own infrastructure, to deliver performance and accelerator-centric communication.

+Aluminum is open-source and maintained by the Lawrence Livermore National Laboratory.
 If you use Aluminum, please cite [our paper](https://ieeexplore.ieee.org/document/8638639):
 ```
 @inproceedings{dryden2018aluminum,